 My husband and I met in high school and had shared classes in both Art and English.
 I find it a bit ironic that these connections continue to inform our relationship.
 My childhood largely consisted of me laying in the California sunshine, lost in the mystery of yet another book.
 Those were the days! :)

 Within a few years of marrying, we moved with our two small children to New York City so my husband could continue his studies in art.
-I had always appreciated art, but living in NYC awakened so much more than I ever imagined.
+I had always appreciated art but living in NYC awakened so much more than I ever imagined.
 Rondall often likens our time in NYC to the storyline in the movie “Sabrina”.
 It was in Paris that Sabrina ‘found herself’ and it was in New York City that we, as a couple and as individuals, found ourselves.
-The museums and galleries and the breadth of culture in NYC is amazing and invigorating.
+We found the museums and galleries and the breadth of culture in NYC amazing and invigorating.
 It was unlike anything I had ever experienced.
 Though I was not a practicing artist at the time, I was soaking it all in, enjoying the conversation.
-My artistic sensibilities were being honed, not only through what I saw but through the life, I was living being married to an artist and “deep thinker”.
-My husband is my dearest friend who has also become my artistic mentor and teacher.
+My artistic sensibilities were being honed, not only through what I saw but through the life I was living being married to an artist and “deep thinker”.
+My husband is my dearest friend who also became my primary artistic mentor.